-5.11.2 REVIEW AUTHORITY
+2. REVIEW AUTHORITY

-Authority to assure compliance with the standards set forth above is vested with the Planning Director and the Chief Building Inspector or his/her designee.
+Authority to assure compliance with the standards set forth above is vested with the Chief Building Inspector or his designee.

-5.11.3 PETITION AND ACTION
+3. PETITION AND ACTION

-Property owners or other concerned parties may file a petition listing the specific defects with the Planning Director or Chief Building Inspector no earlier than six months after the adoption of this ordinance.
-The petition shall request that the Planning Director or Chief Building Inspector act to require the correction of the deterioration or the making of repairs.
-The Director or Inspector will use the sixmonth timeframe to systematically inspect these buildings and/or structures within the corporate limits of the City of Goldsboro and contact property owners to notify them of any violations.
+Property owners or other concerned parties, may file a petition listing the specific defects with the Chief Building Inspector no earlier than six months after the adoption of this ordinance requesting that he act to require the correction of the deterioration or the making of repairs.
+The Chief Building Inspector will use the six-month timeframe to systematically inspect these downtown districts and contact property owners to notify them of any violations.
 Correction or repairs will be required under the following procedures: